sekartalok/ESP_ICM_20948_DMA/README.md

 ```
 ### SENSOR BEGIN
 > [!IMPORTANT]
-> makesure you done with setup because any setup function will not work after this
+> make sure you done with setup because any setup function will not work after this

 ##### ERROR CODE AND WHAT IT MEAN